Smog in Poland: Why snow is no longer a symbol of winter in Poland and gave way to smog?

 The most popular tips for living healthy when there is smog in the air include:

-1. Check the daily reports during wintertime in Poland.
-If you are planning to spend more time in the open air in your area – check the real-time data – the conditions may change, eg. strong wind can dispel pollution.
+- Check the daily reports during wintertime in Poland.
+If you plan to spend more time in the open air in your area – check the real-time data – the conditions may change, eg. strong wind can dispel pollution.
 Many schools in Poland have their monitoring stations or use the data received from the local governments to plan children’s outdoor activities accordingly.

-6. The same applies to air filters (in Polish: oczyszczacz powietrza) – do thorough research before investing in products for cleaning the indoor air.
+- The same applies to air filters (in Polish: oczyszczacz powietrza) – do thorough research before investing in indoor air cleaning products.

 Many public protests have taken place in Poland calling for state actions against air pollution in Poland.
-The improvement process takes time but with public awareness and the demand for environmental quality, the changes are happening.
-Significant activities towards air pollution reduction are taken by the local authorities in Poland.
-For example, Kraków has introduced from September 2019 a ban on burning solid fuels (mainly hard coal or firewood) for heating in households.
+The improvement process takes time, but the changes are happening with public awareness and the demand for environmental quality.
+The local authorities in Poland take significant actions towards air pollution reduction.
+For example, Kraków introduced in 2019 a ban on burning solid fuels (mainly hard coal or firewood) for household heating.
 Poland’s government introduced programs for heating systems modernization, a ban on the sale of boilers that lack emission controls or old heaters replacement.
 Let’s hope that soon the snow will become again the symbol of winter in Poland, not smog.